 The Program Director will assign a faculty member to serve as an academic advisor to each enrolled student.
 Each student must meet with his/her advisor by the end of the second week of the fall semester.
 The academic advisor will have access to the student's academic records and will provide academic and career guidance to the student throughout the Program.
 The advisor may consult with course directors and the Program Director to discuss issues affecting a student's academic performance and to offer recommendations to the student about study skills.
-The academic status of the student is based on the academic performance standards as outlined below.
-Academic advisors keep the academic information of the student and any personal information shared by the student in confidence.
+The academic advisors keep the academic information of the student and any personal information shared by the student in confidence.
 An academic advisor may recommend additional personal and academic support for students (refer to the Mercer University and MUSM Student Handbooks for support resources).
 If a student's academic advisor feels that the student is under duress, the academic advisor will consult the Program Director, the Associate Dean for Student Affairs, and/or Mercer Counseling and Psychological Services for guidance in the best interest of the student.
 Any faculty member will directly contact the Mercer Campus Police, if a student appears to pose an immediate threat to himself/herself or the University community.